MicrosoftDocs/visualstudio-docs/docs/deployment/installer-projects-netcore.md

 ![The Publish Items output group in the Add Project Output Group dialog](../deployment/media/installerprojects-netcore-publishitemsoutput.png "Pick Publish Items")

-- To create a self-contained installer, set the “PublishProfilePath” property on the “Publish Items” node in the setup project, using the relative path of a publish profile with the correct properties set.
+- To create a self-contained installer, set the **PublishProfilePath** property on the **Publish Items** node in the setup project, using the relative path of a publish profile with the correct properties set.

 ![Setting the publish profile on the Publish Items project output item](../deployment/media/installerprojects-netcore-publishitemsoutput.png "Set Publish Profile")